vuxcode/pr1-project-JoHam84/time-report.md

 2025-05-26/27.
 Worked for 3 houres.
 Total time 29,5h of 30h
 Trying to solv the problem with the unique box.
 Afert some change I still get multiple boxes when I play the game.
 I have added an new array "usedCombination".
 More in readme.

+2025-05-28.
+Worked for 2 houres.
+Total time 31.5h of 30h.
+Created a function that cleared the scoreboard in index.html.

 For example: